December 5 in Pop Culture History

 1876 – A fire at the Brooklyn Theater killed 295 people and injured hundreds more.

-1876 – The Stillson wrench was patented by Daniel Chapman Stillson.
+1876 – Daniel Chapman Stillson patented the Stillson wrench.
 The device was the first practical pipe wrench, the design is still in use today.
 (Patent #184,993)

 1933 – Prohibition ended, thanks to the 21st amendment Utah being the last state needed to ratify it.
 When the 21st Amendment was passed to end Prohibition, American journalist H. L. Mencken celebrated with a glass of water, calling it “my first in 13 years.”